 What is Google Analytics?

 Google Analytics is a free website software that, as the name states, records various facets of a website’s user traffic and outputs data into statistics, graphs, and charts.
-Business owners use their website as an online presence and to acquire more business through various online channels in viewing conversion data, bounce rates, sales funnels, and so much more.
+It aids business owners who use their website as an online presence to acquire more business through various online channels in viewing conversion data, bounce rates, sales funnels, and so much more.

-The website is a business’s online storefront, and when it comes to marketing, Google Analytics is an invaluable tool that helps business owners make educated decisions about your marketing activities, know which blogs are performing the best, and which landing pages you need to improve.
+Since your website is your business’s online storefront, when it comes to marketing, Google Analytics is an invaluable tool.
+It can help you make educated decisions about your marketing activities, know which blogs are performing the best, and which landing pages you need to improve.
 If an AdWords campaign is run, it’s linked to Google Analytics, giving ability to consistently fine-tune campaigns.
 Knowledge is power, and Google Analytics provides that knowledge.

 Getting Started with Google Analytics.

 Google Analytics is also incredibly easy to install.
-In three easy steps, it’ll be implemented and you’re ready to rock.
+With three easy steps, it’ll be implemented and you’re ready to rock.

 - Sign up.
 Remember, it’s free!